 The main reason why Michelin star restaurants are so expensive is the time that it takes to prepare each dish.
 Many hours of love and labour go into creating each element on the plate and the high prices are needed to offset some of this cost.

-High level restaurantsOpens in a new tab., whether they have a Michelin star or not, will have a large kitchen brigadeOpens in a new tab. working long hours to produce the dishes which end up in front of the customers.
+High level restaurants, whether they have a Michelin star or not, will have a large kitchen brigade working long hours to produce the dishes which end up in front of the customers.
 This equates to a larger wage bill than places offering simpler cuisine that can be produced by fewer chefs.

 This higher wage cost is offset in some ways by the higher prices which are charged.